UMAprotocol/protocol/documentation/creating-tokens-locally.md

 All of our tutorials require that you complete the steps in `prerequisites.md`.

 ## Deploy smart contracts to Ganache

+First, we'll start a blockchain locally using Ganache and deploy the UMA smart contracts to it.
+The underlying products we can track are configured via a json file `identifiers.json`.

+TODO: Add detailed doc on identifiers.json.

 Run all commands in this section from the `core/` directory.